 A need for improvements in mental health was discovered during positive youth development classes in local schools.
 Students identified COVID as having a major impact on not only their mental health, but the mental health of their parents and/or guardians.
 Betty Krones, Positive Youth Development Coordinator and RN stated, “I saw an increase in students interested in information on suicide prevention and mental health”.
 A poll conducted by Gallup found that 30% of parents said their child was experiencing harm to their emotional or mental health as a result of social distancing and school closures1.

 Funding for this event is provided by Community Partnerships Protecting Children (CPPC), the Community and Adolescent Pregnancy Prevention (CAPP) grant, and the Personal Responsibility Education Program Grant (PREP).
 For more information visit CG Public Health’s Facebook page.

-If you or someone you know is struggling with mental health or suicidal thoughts and need support, visit https://suicidepreventionlifeline.org/ for resources or call 1-800-273-8255
+If you or someone you know is struggling with mental health or suicidal thoughts and need support, visit their website at https://suicidepreventionlifeline.org/ for resources or call 1-800-273-8255